almostearthling/when-wizard/README.md

 The management utility is a crucial part, as it is necessary to delete tasks and conditions, to configure **When**, to add or remove plugins and item definition files, and and to actually view the history of wizard-managed actions.

-The following screencast roughly shows the management application (it does not exactly reflect current status, because unfortunately recent *ffmpeg* packages don't support *x11grab*):
+The following screencast briefly shows the management application:

 ![anim](https://raw.githubusercontent.com/almostearthling/hello-world/master/images/when-wizard-manager.gif)

 ## Installation